๐Ÿงฌ

 3. Ipamorelin: Dosing and Tracking

 Ipamorelin acts at the ghrelin receptor (GHSR1a) on the pituitary, releasing GH through a different pathway than GHRH analogs.
 The selectivity of ipamorelin โ€” no significant cortisol, prolactin, or ACTH elevation โ€” is its main differentiator from older secretagogues like GHRP-6 and hexarelin.
-Typical research-protocol dosing is 100-200 mcg subcutaneously 2-3 times daily because of the short half-life (~2 hours).
+It has a short half-life (about 2 hours), so research-protocol schedules tend to involve multiple daily injections; the specific amounts and frequency are set by the protocol a qualified professional establishes, not by this page.
 Tracking variables: DOSE TIMING (morning, mid-day, evening; consistency matters for cumulative effect), DOSE AMOUNT (mcg per injection), CUMULATIVE DAILY DOSE, SLEEP QUALITY (subjective; GH pulses during sleep are physiologic and ipamorelin can enhance), WEIGHT AND COMPOSITION (slow effects compared to direct GH or GLP-1 peptides), SIDE EFFECTS (mild injection site, occasional flushing or hunger spike from ghrelin-receptor agonism).

 Key Points